What is Influencer Marketing: All About Influencers

 2. Choosing the Right Influencers

 Ultimately, this comes down to what type of influencer you want (or need) to work with and whether they will resonate with your target users.
-This decision is determined in part by your campaign goals – will the influencer be able to deliver your set goals?
+This decision is determined in part by your campaign goals; will the influencer be able to deliver your set goals?

 Platform

 You need to take into account the platforms the influencer uses and whether your target audience is present and engages with them there.
-You need to also factor in the influencer’s reach and industry.
+You also need to factor in the influencer’s reach and industry.
 What’s more, you can ask for their statistics regarding engagement and more.

 Engagement

 A good engagement rate is the key to a successful influencer marketing campaign.
-An influencer can have hundreds of thousands of followers, but if they have low engagement then they’re less likely to drive results for your app, and it’s a sign that perhaps they’ve got a lot of paid bots bulking up their follower counts.
+An influencer can have hundreds of thousands of followers, but if they have low engagement, then they’re less likely to drive results for your app, and it’s a sign that perhaps they’ve got a lot of paid bots bulking up their follower counts.

 Content